TraSCE: Trajectory Steering for Concept Erasure: An Effective Concept Erasure Technique

 where $\bm{e}_{\emptyset}$ is the embedding corresponding to an empty prompt and $\bm{\epsilon}_{\theta}(\mathbf{x}_t, \bm{e}_{\emptyset})$ is the unconditional score prediction, which guides the trajectory towards an approximation of the training distribution.
 Therefore, when prompted with the same prompt as the negative concept, the diffusion model would guide the denoising process towards the unconditional sample, successfully avoiding the concept.
+We will demonstrate that this formulation performs concept erasure much better than the widely used one (Equation~\ref{eq:np_CFG}) in our ablation study.

-\paragraph{Localized Loss-based Guidance.} Even with our modified negative prompting technique, we observed that some adversarial prompts can still successfully bypass the defense.
-For the modified negative prompting strategy to work efficiently, in the case of an adversarial prompt, the value of $\bm{\epsilon}_{\theta}(\mathbf{x}_t, \bm{e}_\text{p}) - \bm{\epsilon}_{\theta}(\mathbf{x}_t, \bm{e}_\text{np})$ should become as close to zero as possible such that it is not able to steer the unconditional guidance towards a harmful concept.
+\paragraph{Localized Loss-based Guidance.} Even with Equation~\ref{eq:proposed_np}, we observed that some adversarial prompts can still successfully bypass the defense.
+For the negative prompting strategy to work efficiently in the case of an adversarial prompt, the value of $\bm{\epsilon}_{\theta}(\mathbf{x}_t, \bm{e}_\text{p}) - \bm{\epsilon}_{\theta}(\mathbf{x}_t, \bm{e}_\text{np})$ should become as close to zero as possible such that it is not able to steer the unconditional guidance towards a harmful concept.
 Otherwise, the adversarial prompt $\bm{e}_\text{p}$ is still able to affect the denoising process.